KazaiMazai/Puredux/README.md

 ### What is StoreFactory?

 StoreFactory is a factory for Stores and StoreObjects.
-It suppports the following store types:
+It suppports creation of the following store types:
-- store - plain root store
+- store - root parent Store
-- scopeStore - scoped store proxy to the root store
+- scopeStore - scoped Store as proxy to the root store
-- detachedStore - detached store with `(Root, Local) -> Composition` state mapping and it's own lifecycle
+- childStore - child StoreObject with `(Root, Local) -> Composition` state mapping and it's own lifecycle

 ### What queue does the root store operate on?